hmslima/sambahsacompletegrammar/sambahsa-en.md

 **Is magician hat construgen un castell per sien magia – **the magician has built a castle through his magic

-The second sentence is gramatically correct, but it gives the impression that the magician has build the castle with him in other dimension or distant place, while in the first sentence the magician has build the castle in the place where he was.
+The second sentence is grammatically correct, but it gives the impression that the magician has build the castle with him in other dimension or distant place, while in the first sentence the magician has build the castle in the place where he was.
 Look whether with the example below you can understand:

 Glego per id fenster med mien durbin iam bikini-vehsend gwenak